Assault victims protest outside U-Michigan board meeting

 Schembechler’s son, Matt, has said he told his father that Anderson had assaulted him as a child.
 Another son, Glenn, does not think his father was aware that Anderson was doing anything unacceptable during exams.

-Some Anderson victims spoke during the public comment portion of the Board of Regents meeting, the first time that the board has met in-person since the coronavirus pandemic began.
+Some Anderson victims spoke during the public comment portion of the Board of Regents meeting, the first time that the board had met in-person since the coronavirus pandemic began.
+Christian put a comforting hand on the shoulder of a man who got emotional as he addressed the group.

+“To the survivors — we hear you, we value you,” board chairman Jordan Acker said.
+“And we thank you for sharing your stories.”

 The university has acknowledged that assaults occurred.
 A report by a law firm hired by U-M found that officials failed to stop Anderson, especially in the 1970s, despite hearing about assaults.
 The university is in mediation with lawyers who are seeking a financial settlement for 800-plus people, mostly men.